-New UK passports 'to be made abroad'
+UK firm to contest new passport decision

-UK passports 'to be made in France after Brexit'
+UK firm to contest move to make new passports in France

-The new UK passport to be issued after Brexit will be made in France, according to the current British manufacturer.
+The new UK passport to be issued after Brexit will be made in France, the current British manufacturer has said.

-The current burgundy passport, in use since 1988, will revert to its original blue and gold colour from October 2019.
+The burgundy passport, in use since 1988, will revert to its original blue and gold colour from October 2019.

-The boss of UK supplier De La Rue told the BBC that Franco-Dutch firm Gemalto had won the £490m contract.
+The boss of UK supplier De La Rue said it would appeal against the decision to award the £490m contract to Franco-Dutch firm Gemalto.

-Culture Secretary Matthew Hancock said a final decision had not been made.
+The Home Office said a winning bid had been chosen but it was up to the supplier to announce the news.

-However, the Home Office said passports did not have to be made in the UK and some blank covers were already made overseas.
+However, it added that passports did not have to be made in the UK and 20% of blank passport books are currently produced in Europe.

+It also said the new deal could save the taxpayer £100m-£120m and that 70 new jobs would be created in the UK, at sites in Fareham and Heywood in Lancashire.

+Gemalto, which has its headquarters in Paris and has a factory in Fareham, said it was aware of the reports regarding the contract to produce the new UK passport.

-De la Rue boss Martin Sutherland told the BBC's Today programme: "Over the last few months we have heard ministers happy to come on and talk about the new blue passport and the fact that it is an icon of British identity.
+Earlier, De La Rue boss Martin Sutherland told the BBC's Today programme: "Over the last few months we have heard ministers happy to come on the media and talk about the new blue passport and the fact that it is an icon of British identity.

 "But now this icon of British identity is going to be manufactured in France."